 Traceability platform

-- All Mass Balance cocoa certified under our new Certification Program after July 2021 will have an origin associated with volumes entered into the MultiTrace system.
+- All Mass Balance cocoa certified under our Certification Program after July 2021 will have an origin associated with volumes entered into the MultiTrace system.

 - Most of the cocoa volumes previously certified against the 2017 Rainforest Alliance Sustainable Agriculture Standard or the UTZ certification program will also have an associated origin with volumes.